Volunteer in Victoria Falls

 Bed linens are provided and during the hot months and a sheet should be adequate cover in the evenings, as there is no air conditioning in the volunteer accommodation.
-During the cooler months, volunteers may wish to bring a sleeping bag for an extra layer of warmth.
+During the cooler months, you may wish to bring a sleeping bag for an extra layer of warmth.
 Volunteers are asked to bring their own towels.

-The conservation center has a 24 hour security guard and a safe is available in the staff office for volunteers to store small valuables.
+The conservation center has a 24-hour security guard and a safe is available in the staff office for volunteers to store small valuables.
 As the reserve is a ‘Big 5’ area (home to lion, leopard, elephant, rhino and buffalo), the property is protected by an electric fence and volunteers are required to ask permission before leaving the facility.